Website Editor: Andrea Houk, RN, CDCES

 - Parent School Toolkit to assist families in educating school personnel

-- Innovative Diabetes Resource Nurse Consultant Program that connects nurses with expert training in diabetes with school nurses
+- The innovative Diabetes Resource Nurse Program that connects nurses with expert training in diabetes with school nurses